-Tapping into the Riches of God’s Knowledge
+Tapping into the Riches of the Knowledge of God

-God’s Knowledge is Limitless
+Knowledge of God is Limitless and Rich

 Oh the depth of the riches of the wisdom and knowledge of God!
 How unsearchable his judgments, and his paths beyond tracing out!
 Who has known the mind of the Lord?
 Or who has been his counselor?
 (Rom.
 11:33-34)